Salmon egg fried rice, superfuel by Annabel Karmel

-An exciting dish that introduces your little one to some new flavours.
+An exciting salmon egg fried rice dish that introduces your little one to some new flavours.
 Eggs are a good source of high quality protein and are packed with vitamins and minerals.
-Both eggs and salmon provide essential omega 3 fatty acids fso you have a supercharged combo.
+Both eggs and salmon provide essential omega 3 fatty acids so you have a supercharged combo.
 Introducing eggs early in the weaning process at around six months can also help protect babies against developing an egg allergy.

 Suitable from around 12 months.

 - 2 tbsp sunflower oil

 - 4 spring onions, finely diced

 - ½ red pepper, deseeded and finely diced

 - 1 small carrot, peeled and finely diced

 - Reduced salt 1 ½ tsp hoisin sauce